- Bed: one king, 10-inch memory foam mattress

 - Walk-in shower

 Features: At the top of the house, the Music Room has a steeply-pitched ceiling that rises to a peak of more than 12 feet (3.6 meters).
-It’s furnished simply, with a sleigh-style king-size bed, antique dresser, butterfly chair, pulley floor lamp, Edison-style desk light, and working phonograph.
+It’s furnished simply, with a sleigh-style king-size bed, antique dresser, butterfly chair, pulley floor lamp, Edison-style desk light, vintage trumpet, and working phonograph.
 Two overhead swinging lamps are mounted to the wall above each side of the bed.
 There’s also an internet-connected HDTV with built-in Roku software, which provides access to Netflix and other online video apps, though the television also has standard cable channels.
 The floor and trim are light oak.
 Because of limited space and the sloping roof, there isn't a wardrobe suitable for hanging clothes.
 The private bathroom was added to the house in 2007, and has a somewhat contemporary black-and-white design scheme.
 The floor and shower are tiled.

 Groups: This room can be paired with the Attic Suite across the hall, covering the entire third floor.
 There's enough space between the two rooms for six to eight guests.